altairwei/CharacterCreator/README.md

 Then you can contact me on [Discord](https://discord.com/users/200330865522376704), and send me the latest log file found in `MSL/logs`.

+## Contributions and Thanks

+- `N` was the initial author of this mod, with his blessing I ported the mod on MSL.

 ## See also

 Other mods I've made: